It costs over £6000 per day to keep Ely Cathedral open. We ask you to help us by paying an admissions charge.

 There is no charge before 9am, after 5pm, on a Sunday, if you are attending a service or have come here specifically to pray.

-Admission is free to the Refectory Café and to the Cathedral Shop.
+Admission to the Refectory Café and Cathedral Shop is free.

 Ely Cathedral Residents Pass - If you are local and live in the CB6 or CB7 postal area you are entitled to a free pass to Ely Cathedral.
 Passes are issued from the admissions desk inside the Cathedral.
 Please bring proof of identity and proof of residence.
 This could be a recent household bill/drivers licence/bank statement in your name, and we will issue you with a Residents Pass which gives you free access to the Cathedral at any time the building is open to the public.
 The pass is valid for two years and non-transferable.